sleepy-nols/ansible-velocity/README.md

   factions: "127.0.0.1:30067"
   minigames: "127.0.0.1:30068"
 ```
 Configure your servers here.
-Each key represents the server's name, and the value represents the IP address of the server to connect to.
+Each key represents the server's name and the value the IP address of the server to connect to.

 ```yml
 velocity_servers_try: